wernerdaehn/CC3D-CableCam-Controller/Implementation.md

 Using the command $1 invokes a guided setup of the input channels and hte neutral range with many sanity checks.
 Make sure the RC sender does output something on the desired switches and no mixers are enabled.

 ### Bluetooth
 To simplify using the controller all settings can be done via bluetooth as well.
 It assumes the bluetooth module is connected to RX3/TX3 of the CC3D Revo and runs at 38400,8,n,1.
-In case the module is a HC-05, using the command _$B_ does everything to setup the module correctly, figureing out the current baud rate, changing it, give the module the name _cablecam_ and set the security Pin to 1234.
+In case the module is a HC-06, using the command _$B_ does everything to setup the module correctly, figuring out the current baud rate, changing it, give the module the name _cablecam_ and set the security Pin to 1234.

 ### Command Reference